Skip to content

 5. Remove from heat and add essential oils.

-6. Pour into a 1 ounce tin like THIS
+6. Pour into a 1 ounce tin.

 7. Allow to thoroughly cool before using.